tristantrainer/weather-generator/README.md

 In listing assumptions under requirements I have implemented a solution assuming they are correct.
 However in reality this would be a list of items to check with the stakeholder or domain expert.

 The realism comments under each requirement are possible nice to haves.
-They may or may not be necessary (or need to be configurable) depending on the level of data cleaning/validation in the consumer.
+These ideas may or may not be necessary (or need to be configurable) depending on the level of data cleaning/validation in the consumer.

 The consideration comments under requirements are possible ways to plan for the future (Open-Closed principle), things to bare in mind.